 Prosecutors have announced their intent to seek the death penalty.

 The suspect waived his right to a speedy trial.

+No decision has been made on the motion to dismiss.
 There will be monthly legal status hearings on the case, with attorneys on both sides discussing any developments.
-The first is set for April 29, 2019.
+The next is set for May 20, 2019.